elitalon/elitalon.github.io/_posts/2023-12-17-postmortems-are-they-worth-it.md

 If postmortems work for you, then great!
 But make sure you don't adopt them just because if they work for someone else, they should for you too.

 [^1]: Later in 2016 Etsy also wrote [guidelines for facilitating postmortems](https://www.etsy.com/codeascraft/debriefing-facilitation-guide/).

-[^2]: Yes, I'm aware this is anecdotical and I might have just been extremely unlucky in my career.
+[^2]: Yes, I'm aware this is anecdotic and I might have just been extremely unlucky in my career.

 [^3]: Though I would definitely consider using less [macabre terminology](https://github.com/etsy/morgue).